octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterTransactions/course.md

 where :

-- _parameter_ is the entrypoints of another contract, or use _unit_ if you are transfering to a wallet address,
+- _parameter_ is the entrypoint of another contract, or use _unit_ if you are transferring to a wallet address,
 - _mutez_ is the amount to transfer,
-- _contract_ is the contract interface of the trageted contract.
+- _contract_ is the contract interface of the targeted contract.
 It can be retrieved from address of the other contract or the wallet.

 ## Your mission